 kubeadm init and you get the following error… it’s because you’re using a version of containerd that’s less than 1.6.
 Use the steps above to get containerd 1.6+.

 sudo kubeadm init --kubernetes-version v1.26.0 [init] Using Kubernetes version: v1.26.0 [preflight] Running pre-flight checks error execution phase preflight: [preflight] Some fatal errors occurred: [ERROR CRI]: container runtime is not running: output: time="2023-02-20T02:04:25Z" level=fatal msg="validate service connection: CRI v1 runtime API is not implemented for endpoint \"unix:///var/run/containerd/containerd.sock\": rpc error: code = Unimplemented desc = unknown service runtime.v1.RuntimeService" , error: exit status 1 [preflight] If you know what you are doing, you can make a check non-fatal with `--ignore-preflight-errors=...` To see the stack trace of this error execute with --v=5 or higher

 sudo mkdir -p /etc/containerd sudo containerd config default | sudo tee /etc/containerd/config.toml

 Set the cgroup driver for runc to systemd

 If you like, you can use sed to swap it out in the file without having to edit the file manually.

 sudo sed -i 's/ SystemdCgroup = false/ SystemdCgroup = true/' /etc/containerd/config.toml

 Restart containerd with the new configuration

 sudo systemctl restart containerd

-And that’s it, from here you can install and configure Kubernetes on top of this container runtime.
-In an upcoming post, I will bootstrap a cluster using containerd as the container runtime.
+And that’s it.
+You can install and configure Kubernetes on top of this container runtime.